Swamiji TV

 Learn Cooking To Turn Things Into Gold

-"Without bhakti, you cannot perform karma yoga.
-And you cannot perform karma yoga without jñāna yoga."
+"Without bhakti, you cannot do karma yoga.
+And you cannot do karma yoga without jñāna yoga."

-"Seva, service dharma, is one of the greatest dharmas."
+"Seva Dharma is one of the greatest Dharmas."

 Filming location: Vép, Hungary